 Your Mac will immediately reboot, and you should be able to continue in safe mode.

-You can check out the Apple Support website to learn how to use safe mode on your Mac, as well as some other helpful tips and tricks.
+You can check out the Apple Support website to learn how to use safe mode on your Mac and some other helpful tips and tricks.

 An intermittent “ding” sound from your Mac can be annoying, but it’s usually not a serious problem.